urcsc174/2019-fall-csc174/syllabus.md

 ### Late assignments

-Late assignments will not be graded unless a *prior* arrangement has been made with one of the TAs or the professor to give you an **extension by one or two days** based on the discretion of the TA or Professor.
+Late assignments will not be graded unless a *prior* arrangement has been made with the professor to give you an **extension by one or two days** based on the discretion of the Professor.
 Extensions will only be granted two or three times, maximum, per semester, at the discretion of the professor.
 The grade for assignments not turned-in on time with no prior arrangement for an extension will be zero.

 ### Second chances